microsoft/FluidFramework/packages/dds/tree/docs/wip/Container and Application Schema.md

     Any changes to this must be sequenced as Fluid ops.
 -   `application schema` : a set of constraints the application wants to make about the data Different clients may have differing application schema, even at the same time (ex: due to multiple apps using the same document, or different versions of an app during a rollout): restrictions on how to stage/manage changes to application schema may vary from app to app (ex: some apps could update all clients concurrently, some could use document semantic versions, some could just rely on best effort schema on read)
--   `contextual schema` : when which schema to use depends on the parent and not just the type.
-    For example, if we have a "Canvas" type, you could restrict the "Canvas" to only contain notes in one place, but allow it to contain images as well in another place.
-    We can think about this like generic types: here "Canvas<T>" is the logical generic type, but we only record the non-parametric part as the actual type identifier on the node.
-    For this example, if you actually wrote out "Canvas<Note>" as the type of the node in the document, it would not be a contextual schema, and it fully describes the constraints.

 # The Design Space